vAMSYS-LTD/documentation/vds/aircraft/page.md

 - **Type Code**: ICAO type designator of the aircraft.
 - **Type**: Category (Passenger, Cargo, etc.).
 - **Allowed Prefixes**: Configurable prefixes for the fleet.
+- **Hide in Phoenix**: Hides the fleet from Aircraft Resource Pages in Phoenix.

 #### Aircraft Only
 - **Registration**: Aircraft registration number.